MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationcore/nn-uiautomationcore-iuiautomationregistrar.md

 ## -remarks

-The <b>IUIAutomationRegistrar</b> interface is exposed by the <a href="/previous-versions/windows/desktop/legacy/ff384837(v=vs.85)">CUIAutomationRegistrar</a> object.
+The **IUIAutomationRegistrar** interface is exposed by the <a href="/previous-versions/windows/desktop/legacy/ff384837(v=vs.85)">CUIAutomationRegistrar</a> object.
 To obtain an instance of this object, call the <a href="/windows/desktop/api/combaseapi/nf-combaseapi-cocreateinstance">CoCreateInstance</a> function with a class ID of <b>CLSID_CUIAutomationRegistrar</b>.

 ## -see-also